 The Job Support Scheme, which was scheduled to come in on Sunday 1st November, has been postponed until the furlough scheme ends.

-Self-Employment Income Support Scheme grant extension
+Self-Employment Income Support Scheme Grant Extension

 1. Who can claim

-To be eligible for the grant extension self-employed individuals, including members of partnerships, must:
+To be eligible for the Grant Extension self-employed individuals, including members of partnerships, must:

-declare that they intend to continue to trade
+declare that they intend to continue to trade and either:

-2. What the grant extension covers
+2. What the Grant Extension covers

-The second grant will cover a three-month period from the start of February until the end of April.
-HMRC will review the level of the second grant and set this in due course.
+The second grant will cover a three-month period from 1 February 2021 until 30 April 2021.
+The Government will review the level of the second grant and set this in due course.

-The grants are subject to Income Tax and National Insurance Contributions.
+The grants are taxable income and also subject to National Insurance contributions.